 Many are located in or around state parks, perfect for a family vacation.
 No two are alike from the color of the light to the shape of the tower.

-Top lighthouses to visit in Michigan are Big Sable Point Lighthouse, Little Sable Point Lighthouse, Mission Point Lighthouse, New Presque Isle Lighthouse Park and Museum, Tawas Point Lighthouse, and Fort Gratiot Light Station, the oldest operating lighthouse in the state.
+Top lighthouses picks: Big Sable Point Lighthouse, Little Sable Point Lighthouse, Mission Point Lighthouse, New Presque Isle Lighthouse Park and Museum, Tawas Point Lighthouse, and Fort Gratiot Light Station, the oldest operating lighthouse in the state.

 Enjoy the famous all-you-can-eat chicken dinners at the Bavarian Inn Restaurant.
 Make sure to watch the historic Glockenspiel tell the tale of the Pied Piper of Hamelin.
-Don’t miss the lower level of the Bavarian Restaurant Inn for unique shopping or to purchase a bag of taffy.
+We recommend buying the taffy downstairs.

-Kids will love the indoor water parks at Zehnder’s Splash Village or the Bavarian Inn Lodge (make sure to try the indoor putt-putt at the Bavarian Inn Lodge).
+Kids will love the indoor water parks at Zehnder’s Splash Village or the Bavarian Inn Lodge (try their indoor mini golf).